alfC/USER-EPH/README.md

 ## TODO

-- Implement CUBE format (http://paulbourke.net/dataformats/cube/) output for temperature field
+- Implement CUBE format (http://paulbourke.net/dataformats/cube/) output for temperature field and (either all or some high energy) atoms in the same file.
+This format can be easily read with VisIt.

 ## License and Copying